tpazz/Running-Club/README.md

 Back-End:
 Postgre - Databases - Sqlite3
 Ruby on rails with various gems.
 Most importantly:
-Capistrano , Rspec , Factory Bot for Automated Testing Jquery, Simpleform for user input and form submissions
+Capistrano, Rspec, Factory Bot for Automated Testing Jquery, Simpleform for user input and form submissions

 Devise for the login system